-The outstanding attraction of the Cairns area is undoubtedly the Great Barrier Reef.
+- The outstanding attraction of the Cairns area and any tour in Australia is undoubtedly the Great Barrier Reef.
 You can organise diving, snorkelling or other trips while based in Cairns to see one of the planet’s most spectacular natural wonders.

 - Cairns has developed into a centre for adventure activities.
 Skydiving, hang gliding, bungee jumping and others are all offered here.

 - Barbecues are an integral part of Australian culture, and in Cairns, you can take advantage of the free barbecues located along the promenade to take part in this cherished Australian tradition.

 - Whale watching trips are a popular activity in July and August when humpback whales can be seen in the seas around Cairns.

 - There are good hiking trails around Cairns, and hiking enthusiasts should check out the trails in the forested mountains that surround the town.